-Dad's day is coming up (June 19), and summer is here!
-We’ve rounded up some of our top “dadtivities” to do with whoever you choose to celebrate.
+Dad's day is coming up (June 18), and this year it falls on a three day weekend due to Juneteenth, which commemorates the end of slavery in the U.S. We’ve rounded up some of our top “dadtivities” to do with whoever you choose to celebrate.
 If you’re a dad reading this – go ahead and forward to your kiddos for some subtle hints.

 When you’re waiting for a fish to come along, you have nothing else to do but listen to your dad's old stories or to put a few more dad jokes in your toolbox.
 While the fish bite year round, the unofficial season kicks off around Memorial Day, landing Father’s Day in prime fishing time.
 How fun would it be to knock out your first Colorado Grand Slam alongside your dad?
 Get your fishing licenses and a guide to show you the good spots at one of Estes Park’s local outfitters.

 Play a round of golf on Estes Park’s 18-hole course, fit with a driving range and stunning views.
 You might even run into some local wildlife spectators.
 Celebrate your round at Smokin’ Daves BBQ, which just so happens to be right on the course.
 More on golf here.